adrianrta/faq/gd.md

 > **A: I saw another friend play it on his phone** and I of course had to try it myself.

 **Q: Is 280Hz worth it?**
 > **A: 100%**.
 With VSync, you can have the same amount of input delay vs. 288 FPS bypass while getting the smoothness of VSync.
-3x and 4x speed parts got easier from the extra frames I can see and react to and even if I rarely play now, having 280Hz is still nice.
+3x and 4x speed parts got easier from the extra frames I can see and react to.
+Even if I rarely play now, having 280Hz is still nice.

 **Q: What mod menu are you using?**
 > **Mega Hack v7 or v8**